Costa Rica Sumava Geisha Natural ASD

 Cup characteristics: Citrus fruit with lots of floral notes.
 Lemongrass, tangerine, almond, nougat, bergamot.
 Sweet, balanced, clean and delicate with lively acidity, especially for an anaerobic slow dried natural. </p>

-$48.99 per pound
+$38.99 per pound

-Geisha is an heirloom varietal from Ethiopia that produces a blue-green elongated coffee bean that is especially aromatic and floral.
+This lot is 100% Geisha, an heirloom varietal from Ethiopia that produces a blue-green elongated coffee bean that is especially aromatic and floral.
 Price Peterson, who owns Hacienda Esmeralda in Panama, experimented by planting it some years ago along with a broader group of varietals.
 The result was the rediscovery of a great cultivar with extreme fruitiness and floral scents and flavors, but with balance and finesse not seen in other coffees.
 Coffee farmers in other countries soon followed suit, and the varietal regularly takes home awards in Cup of Excellence competitions held throughout the world.

-- Coffee variety: Geisha
+- Varietal: Geisha

 - Processing: Natural, Anaerobic Slow Dry